Tips for Managing a Foundation Grant

 Be the first to know about new Fluxx grants management resources, blog articles and podcasts.

 Private foundations have a distinct and influential role to play in philanthropy.
-Unlike public charities, which have multiple sources of funding, institutions of this kind have a single funding base—be it a family, an individual, or a corporation—and have general latitude in how they channel charitable giving.
+Unlike public charities, which have multiple sources of funding, these institutions have a single funding base.
+It could be a family, individual, or a corporation that has a general latitude in how they channel charitable giving.
 Though their mandates can differ, their contributions to social, scientific, and cultural progress cannot be underestimated.

 For professionals who work within or around private foundations, what distinguishes them from other grantmaking organizations provides a starting point to forge partnerships, submit funding requests, or oversee internal operations.
 In this blog, we'll outline their structure and mission, provide real-world examples, discuss how they grant, and indicate how many execute their grantmaking procedures more efficiently by utilizing software such as Fluxx.